 Program Overview

-The 100 percent online Master of Public Administration with a specialization in Nonprofit Administration program at Barry University program emphasizes performance management and ethical public service while the specialization in nonprofit administration adds a mission-driven dimension to your leadership capabilities.
+The 100 percent online Master of Public Administration with a specialization in Nonprofit Administration program at Barry University program emphasizes performance management and ethical public service.
+The specialization in nonprofit administration adds a mission-driven dimension to your leadership capabilities.

 Paired with specialized coursework in nonprofit administration, this unique degree adds an additional executive-level dimension to your learning.
-You will develop the applied knowledge and best practices essential for leadership in public and nonprofit organizations as well as in companies that partner with nonprofit organizations.
+You will develop the applied knowledge and best practices essential for leadership in public and nonprofit organizations and in companies that partner with nonprofit organizations.
 Use this program to forge ahead in your current career or to pivot into the rewards of the nonprofit sector.

 This flexible online MPA with a specialization in Nonprofit Administration program prioritizes practical application.
 You will benefit from studying purpose-driven thought leadership, honing your strategic management expertise, and acquiring program evaluation skills that strengthen your ability to effectively serve and collaborate with stakeholders and the community.